Save the Delta Queen: A private initiative to save the steamboat Delta Queen A private initiative to save the steamboat Delta Queen

 Save-the-delta-queen.org’s position on this is as follows.
 We would like to see the "permanent" mooring permit issued with additional restraints to make sure there will not be any structural changes to the Delta Queen (especially in case Ambassadors International sells the boat) so she can in fact be easily re-activated as an overnight passenger vessel once she receives a new exemption from Congress.
 The leasing contract between Ambassadors International and the operators of the Delta Queen Hotel at Chattanooga contains an agreement that "the Delta Queen will still be maintained in operating condition and able to return to cruising service at any time" (citing Sydney Slome, operator of the Delta Queen Hotel).
 But additional restraints on the mooring permit will also be applicable for the case that the Delta Queen is being sold and therefore the agreement from the leasing contract is no longer valid.
 Our concerns in this respect are not based on distrust towards Capt.
 Harry Phillips and Sydney Slome at Chattanooga but due to the obscure behavious of Ambassadors International (AMIE) in the past and the obviously very difficult financial situation of AMIE.

 You can follow the discussion about this topic at the steamboats.org message board in the "A Response from Delta Queen Hotel" thread.
-For details of the public note about this permit for permanentely mooring the Delta Queen at Chattanooga, see the PDF file here.
+For details of the public note about this permit for permanentely mooring the Delta Queen at Chattanooga.

 1 Comment »